 Lucene is not transactional, meaning it does not have the ability to undo any changes.
 However, it does include an inter and outer process locking mechanism for transaction locking.
 Locking is done only on the "sub-index" level and the index of the alias/searchable content.
 Since locks are only applied on dirty operations, the read operation will not require a lock to maximize productivity.
 In addition, all transactions are managed in a special lock file.
 Though Lucene is not transactional, Compass Search Engine provides additional support for transaction management, including the Lucene and Async transaction processor.
 The Lucene transaction processor isolates changes made between transactions but also allows merges during commit time and does not allow dirty operations done on one transaction to be visible to other operations within the same transaction.
 This separation is similar to the Optimistic Concurrency Control protocol, that creates a private workspace for each transaction.
 On the other hand, the Async transaction processor doesn't require a lock during a dirty operation.
 It accumulates and processes transactions asynchronously and concurrently by allowing changes to constantly occur even when a commit is being passed and by a background thread that waits for more transactions.

 As a Java Search Engine framework, Compass allows users to explicitly map an Object domain model to a Search Engine, which includes OSEM (Object/Search Engine Mapping) XSEM (XML/Search Engine Mapping), JSEM (JSON/Search Engine Mapping), and RSEM (Resource/Search Engine Mapping).
-In general, Compass is most effective when classes follow the POJO (Plain Old Java Object) programming model. ###### OSEM By utilizing annotations, OSEM allows Java Objects to be mapped to the Search Engine.
+In general, Compass is optimal when classes follow the POJO (Plain Old Java Object) programming model. ###### OSEM By utilizing annotations, OSEM allows Java Objects to be mapped to the Search Engine.
 However, these Objects must have specific attributes and be classified in either the root searchable class or non-root searchable class.
 Root searchable classes are used to define whether a hit has been made when searching for an element. ###### XSEM Similar to OSEM, XSEM allows the XML structure to be mapped to the Search Engine using Xpath expressions.
 An "XmlObject" is used to define an XML element, which includes the name and value of the document, node, attribute and expressions to execute against.
 With built in converters, Compass parses XML content into an "XmlObject" representation in the Search Engine for read and write operations. ###### JSEM JSEM also allows explicit mapping of JSON to the Search Engine.
 However, since explicit mapping can be cumbersome, Compass allows JSON elements to be mapped dynamically and recursively.
 This allows JSEM to be used a generic indexing service. ###### RSEM Even without a domain model, Compass allows users to use the functionality through RSEM.
 This interface provides resources beyond Objects and XML and still includes the same functionality.

 Compass has a lot of sub-indexes and each sub-index is a mapping to a Lucene Index, which is an inverted index.
 As one of Compass' highlighted features, index partitioning is used to manage complexity and increase performance.
 It does this by implementing a configurable sub index hash function which can be applied to different searchable objects.
 One of its modules, Compass Gps, includes a Jdbc integration feature that allows indexing of database content to be done using configurable SQL expression.